 6.4 Delivery

 R6.4 – 10 LI Service Scope - The CSP shall only deliver Interception Product relating to specific CSP services which are specified implicitly or explicitly in the warrant.

+R6.4 – 15 Subscription based Service Scope - The CSP shall be able to perform interception and delivery of multiple CSP subscription based services (e.g., CSP provided voice, messaging services, internet access) for a single target.